codeforabq/local-food-app/README.md

 - `npm install`
 - `node index.js`

-For Windows users you need to tpye 'npm install --no-bin-links' instead, in refrence to this error https://github.com/npm/npm/issues/9901
+For Windows users you need to tpye `npm install --no-bin-links` instead, in refrence to this error https://github.com/npm/npm/issues/9901

 Your site will be running on `localhost:3000`